How to set up Windows Authentication for Microsoft Entra ID with the incoming trust-based flow

 Rotate the Kerberos Key

-You may periodically rotate the Kerberos Key for the created Microsoft Entra service account and Trusted Domain Object for management purposes.
+You might periodically rotate the Kerberos Key for the created Microsoft Entra service account and Trusted Domain Object for management purposes.

 Set-AzureAdKerberosServer -Domain $domain `